-FERN is a free, nonprofit online network for people interested in foresight education and practice.
+FERN is a non-profit online network for people interested in foresight education and practice.
 We work to promote an understanding of foresight by running projects and connecting our community members to foresight opportunities worldwide.
 Find out more at FERNweb.org, our organizational site, and GlobalForesight.org.
 Global Foresight is the web’s largest community-editable directory of foresight resources and programs.
 FERN is a bridge into the foresight community.
 We connect people who are new to foresight with foresight experts to provide resources, lists of academic programs, and information about how to get started with foresight.
-FERN and Global Foresight are run by our nonprofit Foresight Foundation (previously, Acceleration Studies Foundation), which promotes foresight leadership and culture in an accelerating world.
+FERN and Global Foresight are run by the Acceleration Studies Foundation, which promotes the academic study of accelerating change, and the development of foresight leadership and culture in a continually accelerating, and sometimes disruptive and dangerous world.

 What is The Foresight Guide?

 The Foresight Guide (TFG) is 4U’s first publication.
-It teaches readers how to be leaders in anticipating, creating, and managing the future.
+It teaches readers how to get substantially better at predicting, creating, and leading the future, in four key domains of human culture.
 Good foresight skills bring major benefits to yourself, your family, your company, and the planet.
-Using foresight to improve anticipation, innovation, management, strategy, planning, and sustainability is key to surviving and thriving in the modern world.
+We believe that using foresight to continually improve our personal, team, and organizational anticipation, innovation, management, strategy, planning, and sustainability is the key strategy to surviving and thriving in the modern world.

 This book seeks primarily to help grow foresight practice generally, and secondarily to aid the careers of foresight practitioners, those who are paid, at least in part, to help others look to and analyze the future.
-This includes all those who have degrees from one of the twenty-three MS and PhD programs in foresight around the world, those who have taken a multi-week or multi-day foresight certificate program, those who have learned foresight methods in other coursework or training, and those who entirely self-taught and are seeking greater success in foresght practice independently or in their organizations.
-It can be used in any course that includes strategy, decisionmaking and foresight, and it will be one core text in our Foresight University courses and certificates in strategic foresight and entrepreneurship, coming in 2017.
+This includes all those who have degrees from one of the twenty-three MS and PhD programs in foresight around the world, those who have taken a multi-week or multi-day foresight certificate program, those who have learned foresight methods in other coursework or training, and those who entirely self-taught and are seeking greater success in foresight practice independently or in their organizations.
+It can be used in any course that includes strategy, decision making and foresight, and it will be one core text in our Foresight University courses for our certificate in Exponential Foresight and Leadership, coming in 2019.

 A Note on Format and Style

-We include links to useful web resources throughout the guide.
+We include links to useful web resources throughout the Guide.
 For that reason, the electronic version may be most useful for one-click exploration of unfamiliar concepts mentioned in the book.
-A paper version is also available for those who love the easy annotatability and tangibility of physical books.
-Link rot may occur with some of these links, so be aware you may have to search out new links on occasion.
+A paper version is also available for those who love the easy annotation ability and tangibility of physical books.
+Link rot will regularly occur with some of these links, so you may have to find new links on occasion.

 The Guide is written in a conversational tone.
-We also make calls to action for projects or activities that new or veteran foresight leaders like you might do, both to advance your own career and the profession.
-The Guide also has a non-neutral point of view, usually that of its primary author, the futurist John Smart.
-Please feel free to disagree with this authorial bias and skim past it as you like, and please let John know when you disagree, either by posting a public comment or emailing privately to firstname.lastname@example.org, so we can improve future editions.
+We also make calls to action for projects or activities that new or veteran foresight leaders like you might do, both to advance your own career and the emerging foresight profession.
+The Guide also has a non-neutral point of view, usually that of its primary author.
+Please feel free to disagree with any authorial bias where you find it, and please let John know when you disagree, either by posting a public comment or emailing privately to email@example.com, so we can improve future editions.

 Thank you for reading The Foresight Guide.
-We hope you’ll join us in leading the future of foresight!
+We hope you’ll join us in discovering, creating, and leading the future of foresight!

 Executive Director, Foresight Education and Research Network, www.fernweb.org